hyperledger/iroha-2-docs/src/guide/appendix.md

 ## Keys

-Now it's a good practice to worry about Public key cryptography, so we'll give you a primer.
+Now is a good time to start worrying about Public key cryptography, so we'll give you a primer.
 Firstly, public and private keys come in pairs.
 For a given private key it's easy to figure out the corresponding public key, **but the opposite is not true**.
-The fact that it's practically impossible to figure out what the **private key** corresponding to a given **public key** is why they're called _public_ and _private_: **one is safe to share without compromising on the security of the entire exchange**.
+It's practically impossible to figure out what the private key corresponding to a given public key is; which is why they're called _public_ and _private_: the former is safe to share without compromising the security of the exchange.
-**With a private key, you can encrypt information, in a way, such that only the people who have your public key can read it.
-You cannot encrypt anything with a public key**.
+With a private key, you can encrypt information, in a way, such that only the people who have your public key can read it.
+By contrast, you cannot encrypt anything with a public key.
-When we say signed we really mean _attached **a known piece of data encrypted with the private key**._ When something is _signed_, everyone can read it, and **everyone with your public key can verify that the person who wrote that message used your private key**.
+When we say signed we really mean _attached a known piece of data encrypted with the **appropriate** private key_.
+This known piece of data is usually the hash of the entire message, otherwise people could copy the signature to a different message.
+When something is _signed_, everyone can read it.
+Some people: the ones who have your public key, can also tell if the message was written by someone who has your private key.
+They can't tell if it's _you_, someone who _cracked_ your public key with brute force, or someone who _got_ it from you via social engineering, for example if you leaked your private key in some online conversation.
-As a result, if you're deploying your own network, **you really should change the keys in all three configuration files.** To get new key-pairs, use the `iroha_crypto_cli` program,
+Cracking someone's key is always possible in theory, but not always practical.
+For keys shorter than SHA256 it's quite possible that someone _could_ crack your private key.
+The best solution is to use a longer key.
+Usually it makes a tiny file slightly larger, and computations that takes a few microseconds take a few microseconds longer.
+You can barely notice the difference, at the same time it takes exponentially longer to crack.
+The only reason not to go with the longest possible key is if your hardware can't cope with it.
+Protecting against social engineering isn't hard, as long as you keep your guard up.
+In essence, all you need to do is to keep your private key _private_.
+Don't send it to anyone.
+Don't use cloud services to move it across devices.
+Don't have malware on your computer.
+Most importantly, don't use someone else's private key.
+Consequently, when you're deploying your own network, please do **change the keys**.
+To get new key-pairs, use the `iroha_crypto_cli` program,

 ```bash
 cargo build -p iroha_crypto_cli
 ./target/debug/iroha_crypto_cli
 ```

-Which will print a fresh pair of keys.
+which will print a fresh key pair on demand.
 If you want to set up your own network, you should change the keys for all your peers: in `peer/config.json` change `PUBLIC_KEY` and `PRIVATE_KEY`, to the fresh pair.
 When you've done that, you should add the keys to the `TRUSTED_PEERS` array in the same configuration file.
 **EXAMPLE:** in the minimum viable BFT network, you have four peers, so that means that you need to create _four_ different peer configuration files (`config.json`).
 Each peer should have its own `PUBLIC_KEY` and `PRIVATE_KEY` and all four public keys should be added to the `TRUSTED_PEERS` array (_yes including the peer that you're configuring_), and the same `TRUSTED_PEERS` array must be copied across all four configuration files.
 Next, you must make sure that the peers agree on the `GENESIS_ACCOUNT` key pairs.